 To do this, the grantee must assess and document the effectiveness of the activities that were implemented within each individual project component.
-These activities should have been identified in the previously submitted Local Evaluation Plan.
+These activities should have been identified in the Local Evaluation Plan previously submitted to the BSCC.
 More detailed instructions on the Local Evaluation Report will be made available to successful applicants.
 The Local Evaluation Report is due no later than June 1, 2028.